 The oneM2M system shall support deferred notification for some or all of the notification receivers.

 The oneM2M system shall support sending deferred notifications with a subsequent check that the event notification criteria are still met after the deferral period is complete.(e.g. is met after the specified time frame).

+The oneM2M system shall support the exposure of information on generated notifications to the subscriber and other entities as needed.

+The oneM2M system shall support that notification receivers are aware of the subscriber.

 Potential Solutions